We all know that you shouldn’t drink or do drugs while pregnant.

 Do you find yourself running out of money or struggling to pay the bills on time?
 You might be spending more on your cocaine habit than you think.

-Cocaine Recovery at The Raleigh House
+Cocaine Addiction Treatment at The Raleigh House

 It’s true that cocaine is highly addictive, but recovery is possible and happens every day.
-At The Raleigh House, our first goal is to make you feel safe and comfortable.
+When you come to The Raleigh House, our first goal is to make you feel safe and comfortable.
 You’re then assigned your own master’s level therapist who will work with you to come up with a plan that addresses the physical, psychological, mental, spiritual and social aspects of recovery.
 The goal is not just to get off of cocaine.
 It’s to find your path to a healthy, fulfilling and rewarding life.
 Fill out our form or contact us today to learn more about the cocaine addiction treatment program at The Raleigh House.